Anuprita579/Digital_Artwork_MarketPlace/README.md

 #### Key Features:
 * Artwork Minting:
-   - Artists can mint their digital artwork as non-fungible tokens (NFTs) on the Solana blockchain.
+   - Artists can turn their digital art into special digital tokens (NFTs) using the Solana blockchain.
-   - Each artwork gets a unique token ID and is stored on the blockchain.
+   - Each piece of art gets a unique ID and is saved securely on the blockchain.
 * Artwork Showcase:
    - Users can browse and view the digital artwork listed on the marketplace.
    - Artwork details include the artwork title, description, and price.